Littering & Dog Foul

 A Fixed Penalty Notice (FPN) is a penalty payment for committing an environmental crime.
 There are no formal grounds of appeal against an FPN; it is an invitation for you to discharge your liability to prosecution.

 Our Environmental Enforcement Officers, from our strategic partner Local Authority Support (LAS), will continue to issue fixed penalty notices to individuals caught committing environmental crimes.
 Once the FPN is paid, this stops the penalty from progressing to a registered fine or conviction in some circumstances.

-Our team of environmental enforcement officers will be wearing Body Worn Cameras, which will only be switched on when approaching people to issue fines and record conversations.
-The environmental enforcement officers will also let people know that they are being recorded.
+Our team of Environmental Enforcement Officers will be wearing Body Worn Cameras, which will only be switched on when approaching people to issue fines and record conversations.
+The Officers will also let people know that they are being recorded.

 Environmental crimes that can receive an FPN

 - Dropping litter anywhere is an offence.
 Litter is everything from food packaging to cigarette butts, chewing gum and bags of rubbish left out on the backstreet.